rust-lang/blog.rust-lang.org/content/inside-rust/leadership-council-update@10.md

 ### Project priorities budget

-The Foundation approved a budget of $650,000 (USD) for the Project to spend at their discretion in 2026.
+Since 2024, the Project has managed a *Project Priorities* budget.
+The council spends funds from this budget on activities that support the work of the Project.
+At the start of 2026, the Foundation allocated to this budget $306k (USD) in new funds and transferred $106k in remaining funds from the Project Grants program.
 For the past several months the Council has been working on allocating towards various priorities.
 The following items have been approved:

 - Raised our travel grant limit to $100k ([#254](https://github.com/rust-lang/leadership-council/pull/254)).
 Note that in addition to this, the Foundation is providing an additional $50k for RustConf travel.
 - Allocated an additional $160k for the Program Manager program, which combined with the remaining budget from 2025 gave us about $344k starting balance for the year. ([#255](https://github.com/rust-lang/leadership-council/issues/255))